 This will be easy.
 Why did Em think it was such a big deal?

 Well, I printed out my Capsule worksheet, and got to work.
-My first ‘push comes to shove’ moment was when I went through my closet to get rid of clothes I didn’t wear and or didn’t fit within my lifestyle.
-Feeling pretty confident in myself that I am not really attached to material things I started the purge.
-Well, two hours and many tears later and a FaceTime pep-talk from Em I realized I was totally attached to my clothes.
+My first ‘push comes to shove’ moment was when I went through my closet to get rid of clothes I didn’t wear or that no longer fit within my lifestyle.
+Feeling pretty confident that I am not really attached to material things I started the purge.
+Well, after two hours, many tears, and a FaceTime pep-talk from Em I realized I was totally attached to my clothes.
 Even ones I hadn’t worn in years.
 It felt wasteful to get rid of them.
 But the biggest struggle was regret.
-Remembering how much I paid for something that I only wore a few times and now was collecting dust in my closet.
+Remembering how much I paid for something I only wore a few times and now was collecting dust in my closet.

-I was frustrated with myself for having neon yellow pencil skirts and unflattering sweater dresses that I paid full price for that I rarely if ever wore.
+I was frustrated with myself for having rarely-worn neon yellow pencil skirts and unflattering sweater dresses that I paid full price for.

-On top of that there were so many things that just didn’t make since with my lifestyle.
-The reality is that I work from home and practice a lot of yoga.
+On top of that there were so many things that didn’t make sense with my lifestyle.
+The reality is I work from home and work out a lot.
 There are many days where I’m in yoga clothes, no make-up with my hair in a bun.
 My life is either really casual or I’m getting completely done up for a night out or a sharp right turn for a client meeting.
-The only other consistent thing I found in my wardrobe besides lululemon pants was oversized men’s button ups.
+The only consistent items in my wardrobe were lululemon pants and oversized men’s button ups.

 By this time I was in full on meltdown mode: